stelltec/aerlytix-website-v2/src/products/lease-cashflow-forecasting.md

 ---
-title: 'Risk Management'
+title: 'Lease Cashflow Forecasting'
-header: 'Risk Management headline'
+header: 'Lease structuring for every deal type '
-summary: 'Enabling Risk Departments to define a custom credit rating methodology and apply scoring within the rigorous Aerlytix asset context'
+summary: 'With thousands owned and managed leased assets within Aerlytix the platform has matured into the most sophisticated industry model'
 ---

 <!-- Start marketing section -->